Skip to main content

 Written by Soren Bjornstad

-Annotation is optimized for PDFs, but a wide variety of other files can be uploaded, including word-processor documents (.docx, .odt), slide presentations (.pptx, .odp), and text files.
-RemNote will automatically convert such files to PDFs so you can read and annotate them.
+Annotation is optimized for PDFs, but you can upload a wide variety of other files too, including word-processor documents (such as .docx and .odt), slide presentations (such as .pptx and .odp), and plain text files.
+RemNote automatically converts these to PDFs so you can read and annotate them the same way.
 You can also annotate web pages with the Web Reader.
-In this article, we’ll focus on PDFs, but other files will work similarly, and the web reader is similar as well (see its article for notes on the differences).

 The RemNote Reader is a Pro feature, but you can annotate up to 3 PDFs on the Free plan to try it out before committing to a subscription.

-The document view (left side: Learn/Practice/Quiz)
+The document view and toolbar

 Creating a highlight

-To highlight text, hover your mouse over the text until the I-beam cursor appears, then click and drag to select the appropriate text.
-When you release the mouse button, the text will be highlighted.
+To highlight text, select the first tool in the toolbar, hover your mouse over the text until the I-beam cursor appears, then click and drag to select the appropriate text.
+Click the Highlight button to highlight text.

 Pasting a highlight into your notes